International Student Program

 An online face-to-face interview is also required.

-First-year students will need to pay a $300 application fee, and first-year families should also be prepared to budget up to $3000 for English tutoring if needed.
+First-year students will need to pay a $400 application fee and a $2,000 orientation fee.
+First-year families should also be prepared to budget up to $3,000 for English tutoring if needed.